lucallison/sql-data-warehouse-project/README.md

 You are welcome to the **Data Warehouse and Analytics Project** repository.

-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project that highlights data engineering and data analytics skills.
+This project showcases a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+It is designed as a portfolio project to demonstrate strong data engineering and data analytics capabilities.

 ---